M'saken: History

 According to local tradition, M'saken was founded by a group of descendants of Husayn Ibn Ali, grandson of Muhammad.
 They had come to North Africa escaping from the Abbasid rulers of Baghdad, who had been engaged in a cruel fight against Sharifians (descendants of Husayn and his brother Hassan) the sons of Ali.

 They founded a Sharifian Emirate in near present-day Tiaret in west-central Algeria.
 After three generations, following the fall of this Emirate, some of their descendants lived in eastern Morocco near Oujda for some time, before moving to Kairouan in Tunisia.
 After some decades, they founded the town of M'saken at the time of the Hafsid dynasty which was based in Tunis.

 Their town was originally called 'Kousour al Ashraf' (which means "Sharif's houses"), then 'Masakin al Ashraf' (which has the same meaning), and finally Masakin - or 'Msaken' as it is pronounced and spelled in North Africa.
 The town centre was built around the Jamma al Awsat (which means the central mosque) and was composed of five ksars (great houses).

-Ksours of Msaken
+Culture

-The population which founded Msaken is composed of 5 groups (Ksour) having each a common paternal ancestor:
+Traditional houses of M'saken have typical traditional doors which are also found in the neighbour villages and towns (Zaouiet Sousse, Ouerdanine, Beni Kalthoum, :fr:Borjine, Moureddine ...).The door can be double or with single leaf, and has always a small leaf inside called Khoukha (lit. pear).